Four-Decade Archive of California’s Native Plants – Superblooms

 This project began in 1986 and has grown organically over decades — rooted in observation, persistence, and transformation.
 The current redesign brings forward archival materials, field notes, photographic records, and new reflections that have not previously been gathered in one place.

 Among these materials are long-term documentations of the Hills of Gorman, California — once considered the crown jewel of California’s recurring Superblooms.
-From the 1970s through the early 2000s, those hills erupted in wildflower displays every three to five years, culminating in the biggest and most diverse bloom ever in 2003.
+Between the 1970s and the early 2000s, the hills burst into wildflower displays every three to five years, reaching their peak with California’s largest and most diverse super bloom in 2003.
 A 2800 acre wildflower preserve was even proposed by UCLA Extension.
 Then, the bloom cycles gradually ceased.
 And now they’re gone.

 The expanded archive quietly explores this question and others.